Mago281/deep-learning-challenge/README.md

         ####  The target variable is the '`IS_SUCCESSFUL`'  column
     -  _What variable(s) are the feature(s) for the model ?_
         #### The feature variables are every other column apart from the '`IS_SUCCESSFUL`'  column
-    -  _o	What variable(s) should be removed from the input data because they are neither targets nor features?_
+    -  _What variable(s) should be removed from the input data because they are neither targets nor features?_
         #### Both '`EIN`' and '`NAME`' columns were dropped/removed, because they were neither targets nor features for the dataset.